CloudCannon/Academy/_posts/2017-02-07-photo-gallery.md

 ## Collection

-Now let's change this to use a Collection for the data instead of front matter on the page.
-If we were displaying the photo gallery on multiple pages or had a lot of metadata for each image using a Collection would be a good choice.
+Using a collection for a photo gallery is good choice if we are displaying the photo gallery on multiple pages or had a lot of metadata for each image.

-We'll create a `photo_gallery` collection, if you're not sure how to do this check out our [Introduction to Collections tutorial](/jekyll-casts/introduction-to-collections/).
-Each document in the collection will have the metadata for a single image.
-For example `_photo_gallery/lemon-cake.md` will look like this.
+First we'll create a `photo_gallery` collection, if you're not sure how to do this check out our [Introduction to Collections tutorial](/jekyll/introduction-to-jekyll-collections/).

+Each document in the collection will have metadata for a single image.
+For example, `_photo_gallery/lemon-cake.md`:

 {% raw %}
 ~~~yaml